 No details are provided as to how illegal or unreported harvest will be quantified or applied to assessing herd population dynamics other than to note that it “is difficult” to do so.
-As such, it is unclear what any strategy may be or how it will contribute to herd growth.
+As such, it is unclear what (if any) the strategy may be or how it will contribute to herd growth.
 It is also unclear how a Prey Nutritional Index is related to prey harvest, or how such indices, which are known to be problematic, will specifically inform the IM program.